-How to start a retail business: 9 Steps to get your biz up and running
+How to open a shop: 9 Steps to get your retail biz up and running

-Many people dream of opening their own business, but not many people realise all the behind-the-scenes work that comes with a thriving retail operation.
+Many people dream of opening their own shop, but not many people realise all the behind-the-scenes work that comes with a thriving retail operation.

-The number of companies has increased in the last year by 31,000, and despite challenges, most business owners are pretty optimistic.
+The number of companies increased in 2019 by 31,000, and despite challenges, most business owners are pretty optimistic.
 That confidence most likely comes from the fact that they started off on the right foot, did their research, and have a viable business plan that can guide them to retail success.

 That’s what you have here — a retail roadmap of sorts to get you started on your path to success.
 By taking the steps listed, you’ll be well on your way to starting a retail operation of your own.

 If you want to learn how to open a shop, this 9-step guide will take you through the key areas you need to consider.
 We welcome any questions and are here to help anyone along their retail journey, so please read on and feel free to contact us on 0800 028 0245 if you have any questions or need pointing in the right direction.

 1. Determine What Products You’re Going To Sell

 The cornerstone of your retail business is the products that you sell, and many factors will come into play when make this decision.
 The three most important factors to consider are knowledge, demand, and margin.

 First of all, you should have some knowledge and general interest in the products that you’re selling.
 Knowing your product well will help you make the right business decisions, and if you’re already familiar with the merchandise, you’ll find it easier to pick the right suppliers, find the best people, and decide on pricing.